On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Acknowledgements

 \section{Acknowledgements}

-This work was funded (P.S.) by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB-925 – project 170620586.
-This material is based upon work supported by the US National Science Foundation under Grants PHY-2110030 and DMS-1809074 (P.G.K.), as well as DMS-2009487 (G.B.) and DMS-2106488 (B.P.).
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB-925 – Project No. 170620586.
+This work is supported (G.C.K. and P.S.) by the Cluster of Excellence ``Advanced Imaging of Matter'' of the Deutsche Forschungsgemeinschaft(DFG) - EXC 2056 - project ID 390715994.
+This material is based upon work supported by the US National Science Foundation under Grants No. PHY-2110030 and No. DMS-1809074 (P.G.K.), as well as No. DMS-2009487 (G.B.) and No. DMS-2106488 (B.P.).